plone/volto/docs/source/configuration/settings-reference.md

     It uses the `unwantedControlPanelsFields` setting.

 unwantedControlPanelsFields
-    Control panels fields that are not used in Volto.
+    Control panels' fields that are not used in Volto.
     It is used internally by the `filterControlPanelsSchema` function.

 errorHandlers